boldbi/boldbi-kubernetes/docs/microsoft-aks.md

 25. Wait for some time till the Bold BI On-Premise application deployed to your Microsoft AKS cluster.

-26. Use the following command to get the pods’ status.
+26. Use the following command to get the pods status.

 ```sh
 kubectl get pods -n bold-services
 ```
 ![Pod status](images/pod_status.png)

 27. Wait till you see the applications in running state.
-Then use your DNS or ingress IP address you got from **Step 16** to access the application in the browser.
+Then use your DNS or ingress IP address you got from **Step 18** to access the application in the browser.

 28. Configure the Bold BI On-Premise application startup to use the application.
 Please refer the following link for more details on configuring the application startup.